Atrioventricular block: Etiology

 There are many causes of AV block, ranging from a normal variant among people to the result of a heart attack.

 First-degree AV block and Mobitz I second-degree block are often thought to be just normal, benign, conditions in people, and do not often result from a severe underlying condition.

 Mobitz II second-degree block and third-degree AV block are not normal variants and are associated with an underlying condition.
-Common causes include ischemia (lack of blood flow and oxygen to the heart muscle) or progressive fibrosis (excessive scaring) of the heart.
+Common causes include ischemia (lack of blood flow and oxygen to the heart muscle) or progressive fibrosis (excessive scarring) of the heart.
 It is also possible that a high degree block can result after cardiac surgery during which the surgeon was in close proximity to the electrical conduction system and accidentally injured it.
 Reversible causes of Mobitz II and third-degree heart block include untreated Lyme disease, hypothyroidism, hyperkalemia (high levels of potassium), and drug toxicity.
 Drugs that slow the conduction of the electrical signal through AV node, such as beta-blockers, digoxin, calcium channel blockers, and amiodarone, can cause heart block if they are taken in excessive amounts, or the levels in the blood get too high.